 If your loved one is hospitalized and you are unsure where to turn with your questions about inpatient and outpatient care, contact the hospital’s patient advocate.
 Advocates, whose services are provided free of charge, are there to provide support and resources for patients and their families in these specific situations, so don’t be shy.
 Seek them out.

 Senior Centers offer older people a safe environment where they can take part in a range of activities led by trained personnel.
-Some of these organizations provide respite care, telephone visitors, in-home visitors, nursing home visitors, home health aides, support groups, adult day care, and information and referrals for accessing other services available in the community.
+Some of these organizations provide respite care, “visits” via telephone, in-home visitors, nursing home visitors, home health aides, support groups, adult day care, and information and referrals for accessing other services available in the community.
 Contact the Senior Center nearest you for more detailed information.

-A number of programs throughout the country use volunteers to provide caregiving services to families when respite care is needed just for a few hours.
+Countless programs around the country use volunteers to provide caregiving services to families when respite care is needed just for a few hours.
 Low income may or may not be a requirement for receiving services.

-For example, sitter and companion services are sometimes provided by local civic groups, such as Kiwanis International, Rotary International, and Lions International, the faith community and other community organizations.
+For example, sitter and companion services are sometimes provided by civic organizations, such as Senior Corps, faith communities and other local groups.
 A regular sitter or companion can provide friendly respite care for a few hours once or twice a week and expand a senior’s social circle.
-Make sure that the sitter/companion you choose is trained in what to do if an emergency occurs.
+Make sure that the sitter/companion you choose has passed a background check and is trained in what to do if an emergency occurs in your absence.
+Local Area Agencies on Aging (AAAs) can typically arrange services or provide referrals to other respite care programs in your area.

-Lotsa Helping Hands is an easy-to-use, private group calendar specifically designed for coordinating help.
-Caregivers can invite their family, friends and neighbors to join their community and then post requests for specific tasks, such as meals and transportation, on the calendar.
+Sometimes phone applications and computer programs can make coordinating efforts much easier.
+For example, Lotsa Helping Hands is an easy-to-use, private group calendar specifically designed for organizing help.
+Caregivers can invite their family, friends and neighbors to join their care team and then post requests for specific tasks, such as meals and transportation, on the calendar.
 Members of your community can then volunteer to pitch in with these requests and lighten your workload.

 When searching for respite options, consider contacting your city, county and state social service agencies for help.
 Even if you think you may not qualify for specific services, these agencies might be able to make referrals to other programs and organizations that can be of assistance.